7 Philippine cuisines – Halo-Halo, Adobo, Kare-Kare

 Balut are duck eggs.
 They’re incubated until the fetus is all feathery and beaky, and then boiled.
 I’m told you can taste the feathers.
 That’s right – it’s a duck fetus! ewwwh!

-Check out my full post on Balut, where I explain what it is, how it’s prepared, and show videos of people enjoying it for the first time.
+After reading this post, check out my full post on Balut.
+In my Balut post, I explain what it is, how it’s prepared, and show videos of people enjoying it for the first time.

 bacon wrapped hot dogs